corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 >
 > The release includes changes to database schemas (see [Changelog](changelog.md)); new columns are created automatically
-> upon each service startup.
+> upon each service start-up.
 Ensure the Identity Manager and Network Map are configured to perform this migration
 > by setting `runMigration` property to `true`.
 >
 > The upgrade process is otherwise just a drop-in replacement of the existing `.jar` files with `<service>-1.2.jar`.